 - Crushed Peppermint

-Kitchen tools you will need for this recipe are:
+The kitchen tools you will need for this chocolate bark recipe are:

 - A Cookie Sheet